 The distance to target ratio

 The distance to target ratio of your infrared thermometer is an indication of how large a circle of surface area the thermometer will read at a specific range.
-For instance, if your thermometer has a 12:1 ratio, it will measure the temperature of a 1-inch diameter circle of whatever you are pointing it at from 12-feet away.
+For instance, if your thermometer has a 12:1 ratio, it will measure the temperature of a 1-inch diameter circle of whatever you are pointing it at from 12 inches away.

-This is an important ratio to keep in mind, so you have a clear idea of how far away from an object you have to hold your infrared thermometer to measure its temperature and not the temperature of the surface around it.
+This is an important ratio to keep in mind, so you have a clear idea of how far away from an object you have to hold your infrared thermometer to measure the temperature and not the temperature of the surface around it.

 Your infrared thermometer can’t measure everything

 As great as they are, your infrared thermometer can’t see through glass, clear plastic, or water.
-If you are pointing your infrared thermometer out the window, you just measure the surface temperature of the glass.
+If you are pointing your thermometer out the window, you just measure the surface temperature of the glass.

-Infrared thermometers can also have trouble getting accurate readings from highly-polished metals because they tend to reflect ambient infrared energy more effectively than they emit their own infrared radiation.
+Infrared thermometers can also have trouble getting accurate readings from highly-polished metals because they tend to reflect ambient infrared energy more effectively than they emit their own radiation.

 What features to consider when buying an IR Thermometer

-Infrared thermometers that are not designed for HVAC or kitchen use can sometimes have a low upper-temperature limit, meaning they won’t be any good for measuring if your grill has gotten up to temperature.
+IR thermometers that are not designed for HVAC or kitchen use can sometimes have a low upper-temperature limit, meaning they won’t be any good for measuring if your grill has gotten up to temperature.

 Emissivity is a reference to the efficiency with which a surface emits thermal energy.

-Different surfaces have different emissivity levels.
+Different surfaces have different levels.
 As we mentioned earlier, infrared thermometers can have trouble getting an accurate reading from certain materials, such as highly polished stainless steel.

 The optics for infrared thermometers come in one of three types: no lens, fresnel lens, and mica lens.
-Each has its own advantages and disadvantages, and the lens type you choose can have a significant effect on how well your infrared thermometer performs in certain conditions.
+Each has its own advantages and disadvantages, and the lens type you choose can have a significant effect on how well your thermometer performs in certain conditions.

 1. No lens